Sampson Simson: Biography

 After a few years practice, however, Simson abandoned his law career and retired to his Yonkers farm to devote himself to charitable work.
+This was on account of his "distaste for an active public life" as well as an accident that left him disabled for a number of months.

-Described as a very pious man with a "New England conscience", a combination of a "public-spirited citizen" and "conformist Jew", Simson received great pleasure from his charitable contributions, be they to a Catholic church, a Protestant church or a synagogue.
+He was described as a very pious man with a "New England conscience", a combination of a "public-spirited citizen" and "conformist Jew".
+Simson was a member of Congregation Shearith Israel and received great pleasure from his charitable contributions, be they to a Catholic church, a Protestant church or a synagogue.
+He was also said to be a great admirer of President Andrew Jackson.

-From 1825 until 1832, Simson served as the 2nd Grand Commander of the Northern Masonic Jurisdiction of the Scottish Rite of Freemasonry succeeding Daniel D. Tompkins in this position.
+From 1825 until 1832, Simson served as the 2nd Sovereign Grand Commander of the Northern Masonic Jurisdiction of the Scottish Rite of Freemasonry succeeding Daniel D. Tompkins in this position.

-In 1852, Simson, along with eight other men representing various Hebrew charitable organizations, came together to establish the Jews' Hospital in New York, the institution that eventually (in 1866) became Mount Sinai Hospital.
+In 1852, Simson, along with eight other men representing various Hebrew charitable organizations, came together to establish the Jews' Hospital in New York, the institution that eventually in 1866 became Mount Sinai Hospital.
 Its location, West 28th Street between 7th and 8th Avenues in New York City, was on land donated by Simson; he served the first president of its board of directors and personally assumed many of the young hospital's financial burdens.
 The Jews' Hospital opened two years before his death.

 That same year, Simson joined Samuel Myer Isaacs and Adolphus Simeon Solomons to help found the Beth Hamedrash Hagodol.

+Personal life

+Simson never married but was close to his sister, Mrs. Rebecca Isaacks as well as her two children Moses and Jochebed (or Jessie).
+All three of them had died before Sampson Simson.